-The Hilton Honors American Express Business Card vs. CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®
+The Hilton Honors American Express Business Card vs. CitiBusiness® / AAdvantage® Platinum Select® Mastercard®

-If you have airline loyalty, but not so much hotel loyalty, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is likely a better bet.
+If you have airline loyalty, but not so much hotel loyalty, the CitiBusiness® / AAdvantage® Platinum Select® Mastercard® is likely a better bet.
 The benefits include receiving a free checked bag on domestic travel itineraries, preferred boarding and a 25 percent discount on eligible in-flight purchases.
 Plus, you'll earn two AAdvantage® miles for every eligible $1 spent with American Airlines as well as with telecommunications merchants, cable and satellite providers, car rental merchants and at gas stations and one mile for every $1 spent elsewhere.
 Depending on where your travel takes you, round-trip reward flights are available for as few as 11,000 miles.
 Plus, new cardholders can earn 65,000 bonus miles after spending $4,000 on purchases in the first four months.

 The Hilton Honors American Express Business Card vs. Capital One® Spark® Miles Select for Business

 The Capital One® Spark® Miles Select for Business gives The Hilton Honors American Express Business Card a run for its money in that it is a travel card, but there aren't any specific brands to think about.
 It offers 1.5 miles for every $1 spent, plus 5 miles on hotel and rental car bookings through Capital One Travel™, has no annual fee and offers an introductory 0 percent APR on purchases for 9 months (then, 14.49% - 22.49% (Variable)).
 Although it doesn't come close to The Hilton Honors American Express Business Card in terms of bonus rewards, it does offer 20,000 miles once you spend $3,000 in your first three months as an account holder.
 In the long run, The Hilton Honors American Express Business Card will earn you more rewards, but those rewards are only as good as your loyalty to the Hilton brand.
 If you're looking for flexibility, the Capital One card is likely the better choice.

 The Hilton Honors American Express Business Card is a solid choice for anyone who likes to lay their head on a Hilton pillow when they travel for business and appreciate being rewarded for buying things as simple as gas for your business driving.
 Plus, those opportunities for weekend reward nights will have you dreaming of weekends away with family and friends or at least keeping some money in your business bottom line.